Matrix concentration inequalities via the method of exchangeable pairs: Polynomial moment inequalities for random matrices. Polynomial moment inequalities for random matrices

-This theorem extends a result of Chatterjee~\cite[Thm.~1.5(iii)]{Cha07:Steins-Method} to the matrix setting.
-Chatterjee's bound can be viewed as an exchangeable pairs version of the Burkholder--Davis--Gundy (BDG) inequality from classical martingale theory~\cite{Bur73:Distribution-Function}.
-Matrix extensions of the BDG inequality appear in the work of Pisier--Xu~\cite{PX97:Noncommutative-Martingale} and the work of Junge--Xu~\cite{JX03:Noncommutative-Burkholder,JX08:Noncommutative-Burkholder-II}.

-The proof of Theorem~\ref{thm:BDG-inequality} appears below in Section~\ref{sec:BDG-proof}.
-Before we present the argument, let us offer a few tangential remarks and describe a few striking applications of this inequality.

-\begin{rem}[Missing Values] The Matrix BDG inequality also holds when $1 < p < 1.5$.
-In this range, our best bound for the constant is $\sqrt{4p-2}$.
+The conditional variance $\mtxx{\Delta}_{\mtx{X}}$ is defined in \eqref {eqn:conditional-variance}. \end{thmm} \begin{rem}[(Missing values)] Theorem~\ref{thmm:BDG-inequality} also holds when $1 < p < 1.5$.
+In this range, our bound for the constant is $\sqrt{4p-2}$.
 The proof requires a variant of the mean value trace inequality for a convex function $h$. \end{rem}

+Theorem~\ref{thmm:BDG-inequality} extends a scalar result of Chatterjee \cite{Cha07Steins-Method}, Theorem~1.5(iii), to the matrix setting.
+Chatterjee's bound can be viewed as an exchangeable pairs version of the Burkholder--Davis--Gundy (BDG) inequality from classical martingale theory \cite{Bur73Distribution-Function}.
+Other matrix extensions of the BDG inequality appear in the work of Pisier--Xu \cite {PX97Noncommutative-Martingale} and the work of Junge--Xu \cite {JX03Noncommutative-Burkholder,JX08Noncommutative-Burkholder-II}.
+The proof of Theorem~\ref{thmm:BDG-inequality}, which applies equally to infinite dimensional operators $\mtx{X}$, appears below in Section~\ref{sec:BDG-proof}.